-If there was a literal embodiment of Taryst's paranoia: this was it.
+If there was a literal embodiment of Taryst’s paranoia: this was it.
 Mercenaries crawled throughout the ten metre wide, hundred metre long walkway.
 At every three metres: were waist high rockcrete walls.
-The walkway was on a sharp incline so each wall overlooked the last and twelve small balconies jutted from the walls: ten metres overhead.
+It was on a sharp incline, so each wall overlooked the last and twelve small balconies jutted from the walls: ten metres overhead.
 A sniper crouched in each; their Long Las rifles tracked us as we walked.

 After twenty long minutes, we arrived at the end.
 Here two servitors both with an autocannon for arms stood constant vigil at the doors.

-They slid open and Colonel Barhurst walked out.
+They slid open, and Colonel Barhurst walked out.
 The grizzled old bastard approached with a warm grin and outstretched arms.
-But was contradicted by the ten grim, faceless Storm Troopers escorting him.
+But he was contradicted by the ten grim, faceless Storm Troopers escorting him.

-"Ahh!
-Garrakson my good friend!"
+“Ahh!
+Garrakson my good friend!”
 Barhurst exclaimed.
-He was well into his two hundreds but the use of extensive and expensive rejuvenate treatments kept him looking in his mid thirties.
-Though a heavily scarred and beaten man in his mid thirties.
-According to my research he was one of Taryst's longest serving allies.
+He was well into his two hundred but the use of extensive and expensive rejuvenate treatments kept him looking in his mid-thirties.
+Though a heavily scarred and beaten man in his mid-thirties.
+According to my research, he was one of Taryst’s longest-serving allies.
 He abandoned his duties as colonel in the Tamarsk 30th to join the rogue trader; so was wanted by the commissariat and the Inquisition for dereliction of duty.
-But thanks to Taryst's good will and huge influence he eluded justice so far.
+But thanks to Taryst’s goodwill and huge influence he eluded justice so far.

 “How goes the hunt?”

 “Another dead end,” said Garrakson, the contempt in our squad leader’s voice was well hidden, but not from me.
 “And we lost Callague and Jarvus.”